 Parents are encouraged to order as far in advance as the menu allows.
 Emergency orders are accepted up to 2 days in advance (you must place your order on Saturday to receive a lunch on Monday).

 Whenever possible we try to serve the specific lunch you order, but there are occasions when your student will be presented with an alternative that meets the nutritional requirements and your child’s specific dietary restrictions.
 If you are having problems with Google Chrome, please try using a different website browser like Safari.
 Online ordering will be available soon!

 The cost of each meal (even paid lunch) is subsidized by the National School Lunch Program, and the school only receives funds for students who are present at school and receive the lunch.
 If your student is absent, the school still pays the cost, but receives no funds.
 This is why it is helpful to cancel your lunch order if you know your student will not attend.

-We offer Free and Reduced Price lunches and Fee Waivers based on household income.
+We offer Free and Reduced Price lunches based on household income.

 To see if you qualify, please complete an application.
 We will contact to confirm your eligibility and we will provide instructions to order school lunch.

 There are several ways to complete an application:

 - Instrucciones para completar la solicitud – Español

 - Please visit the school lunch employee at your campus – they can provide a computer to complete the application online or a paper application.
 We are happy to assist you!

 For your convenience, we offer vegetarian (meat-free), gluten-free, and dairy-free options for each meal.
 To see the options that will be served, please review the menu.